California State Route 185

 State Route 185 (SR 185) is a state highway in the San Francisco Bay Area of the U.S. state of California.
 It runs along sections of Mission Boulevard in Hayward, East 14th Street in San Leandro and International Boulevard in Oakland.
-At its south end, SR 185 connects with State Routes 92 and 238 in Hayward.
+Though some maps mark SR 185's south end at State Route 92 (Jackson Street) in Hayward, control of the segment south of A Street was relinquished to the city.
 At the north end of SR 185 at International Boulevard and 42nd Avenue, the short State Route 77 (SR 77) heads southwest to Interstate 880.

 Route description

-The south end of SR 185 is defined to be at State Route 92 (Jackson St) in Hayward.
-However, state control of the segment in Hayward south of A Street was relinquished to the city in 2010.
-The City of Hayward has since re-configured the segment of Mission Boulevard from A Street south to SR 92 as part of the one-way pair known as the "Hayward Loop" (part of State Route 238).
+The south end of SR 185 is defined to be at State Route 92 (Jackson Street) in Hayward.
+However, state control of the segment in Hayward south of A Street was relinquished to the city in 2010, and thus no longer officially part of the state highway system.
+The City of Hayward has since re-configured the segment of Mission Boulevard from A Street south to SR 92 as part of the one-way pair known as the "Hayward Loop."
 Traffic in the Hayward Loop travels one-way northbound on Foothill Boulevard, and one-way southbound on A Street and Mission Boulevard.
-Due to the lack of signage around the loop after it was completed, it is unclear whether this loop is also part of SR 185 or not (under California Streets and Highways Code § 485, the city is only required to maintain "signs directing motorists to the continuation of Route 185").

-SR 185 then heads northwest on Mission Boulevard and East 14th Street, crossing under Interstate 238, and meeting the east end of State Route 112 (signed as State Route 61) in downtown San Leandro.
+SR 185 then heads north on Mission Boulevard, then becomes East 14th Street after it crosses under Interstate 238 in the community of Cherryland.
+SR 185 then meets the east end of State Route 112 (signed as State Route 61) in downtown San Leandro.

-The north end of SR 185 lies just northwest of High Street in Oakland at 42nd Avenue, where the short State Route 77 heads southwest to Interstate 880.
-SR 77 was originally signed as SR 185 from SR 185's terminus to I-880; as of August 2008, Caltrans had erected SR 77 shields in place of SR 185 shields as reassurance markers and freeway entrance signage at SR 77's two onramps.
-SR 77 was originally a freeway; however, as of 2011, the interchange with I-880 had been converted to consist of intersections, as part of the I-880 High Street Seismic Retrofit Project, therefore SR 77 can no longer be considered a freeway.
+SR 185 becomes International Boulevard after crossing the Oakland city limits.
+The north end of SR 185 then lies just northwest of High Street at 42nd Avenue, where the short State Route 77 heads southwest to Interstate 880.
+SR 77 was originally signed as SR 185 from SR 185's terminus to I-880; since at least August 2008, Caltrans has erected SR 77 shields in place of SR 185 shields as reassurance markers and freeway entrance signage at SR 77's two on-ramps at International Boulevard/42nd Avenue and East 12 Street.
+SR 77 was originally a freeway; however, in 2011, the interchange with I-880 was converted to consist of intersections, as part of the I-880 High Street Seismic Retrofit Project, therefore SR 77 can no longer be considered a freeway.